campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 ---

 ## Brief Summary
-The brief TLDR is:
+The brief TL;DR is:
 - Boot into MacOS
 - Run `sysctl -a | grep machdep.cpu.features` in the terminal to remind your mac that it can do things
 - Boot into Windows from System Preferences.
-DO NOT SIMPLY RESTART YOUR COMPUTER AND BOOT INTO WINDOWS
+Do NOT simply restart and boot into windows by holding down "Option" from power on.
 - Disable decompression on the folder that contains your linux distribution.
 - If windows ever restarts, make sure to repeat this whole process again if you get errors booting up your WSL environment